 The trail system consists of 12 separate trails that interconnect.
-Each individual trail is anywhere from 0.5 to 1.6 miles in length.
-You can connect them together to make all sorts of loops.
-The trails are used by mountain bikers, horseback riders and day use hikers.
+Each trail is anywhere from 0.5 to 1.6 miles in length.
+You can connect them to make all sorts of loops.
+The trails are used by mountain bikers, horseback riders, and day-use hikers.
 None of the trails are signed, so it would be a good idea to get a map before heading out.
-The Pima County Department of Natural Resources had a very good map that has the trails color coded.
+The Pima County Department of Natural Resources had a very good map that has the trails color-coded.

 Follow the Saguaro Vista Trail back 0.4 miles to the Lost Arrow Trail.
 Turning south on the Lost Arrow Trail, after about 4 to 5 minutes of hiking, look for a giant Saguaro on the right side of the trail.
 Look closely at this Saguaro and you will find an arrow stuck in the main trunk about 20 feet off the ground.
 The Lost Arrow Trail has about 155 feet of ascent in 0.6 miles.
 The most of any section of the loop.

 After a total of 4.0 miles, you will come to "The Spine", an old road that can take you back to the parking lot.
 Continue south on the Homestead Trail 0.5 miles, turning left on the Red Canyon Trail for another 0.5 miles, back to the Homestead Trail.
 After 0.2 miles you come to a wide place in the trail with a cross trail.
 This is the Ocotillo Trail and has an entrance from Sweetwater Road.
 There is no public parking along Sweetwater Road.